prkvw/Donation/backend/README.md

 # Point of sale Machine
-This Machine enables purchases of listed items via
+This Machine enables vending of listed products from product catalogue with sales dashboard and.

 Sample Tasks